hmslima/sambahsacompletegrammar/sambahsa.md

 ### ENDING WITH A STRESSED VOWEL

-Verbs ended with a stressed vowel, or with a -h just after te vowel, follow the pattern below:
+Verbs ending with a stressed vowel, or with a -h just after the vowel, follow the pattern below:

 **Gwah –** to go to